-The original nanopore (Nuclepore) filters [10,11] are sheets of polycarbonate of 6 - 11 μm thickness with closely spaced arrays of parallel holes running through the sheet.
-The filters are available with pore sizes rated from $0.015 \,\mu m - 12.0 \,\mu m$ (15 nm - 12 000 nm).
-The holes are made by exposing the polycarbonate sheets to perpendicular flux of ionizing α particles, which produce linear paths of atomic scale damage in the polycarbonate.
+The original nanopore (Nuclepore) filters1) [9] are sheets of polycarbonate of $6-11 \,\mu\text{m}$ thickness with closely spaced arrays of parallel holes running through the sheet.
+The filters are available with pore sizes rated from 0.015 to 12.0 $\mu\text{m}$ (15-12 000 nm).
+The holes are made by exposing the polycarbonate sheets to perpendicular flux of ionizing $\alpha$ particles, which produce linear paths of atomic-scale damage in the polycarbonate.
 Controlled chemical etching is then employed to establish and enlarge the parallel holes to the desired diameter.
 This scheme is an example of nanotechnology.